ttirtia/cod-wz-tournament-api/README.md

   * PGHOST="localhost"
   * PGPORT="5432"
   * PGSCHEMA="public"
+  * LOG_LEVEL="info"
+  * LOG_FILE=""
+  * LOG_MAX_SIZE="10m"
+  * LOG_MAX_FILES="7d"

-This let you run the API server against your own database.
+The PostgreSQL variables let you run the API server against your own database.
 The defaults target the Docker instance defined in `docker-compose.yml`.

+This application only logs to the console by default.
+To enable logging to a file, use the `LOG_FILE` environment variable.

 The scripts in the `utils/` directory will load these values from the `.env` file.